What is a Single Payer System?

 If we were to implement a single payer system in America, the way in which it was done would drastically change its effects.
 It’s unlikely that we would move from our current system to a pure universal healthcare system that didn’t include a supplemental aspect as it would require a more extensive overhaul of the current health insurance system.

 What is the Difference between single payer and a public option?
 In simple terms, public option means an optional public fund (but not a single fund for everyone).
-This is one way to move toward single payer, while allowing the private market to compete.
+This is one way to move toward a single payer while allowing the private market to compete.
 Another single payer option in the current system includes states using sec.
 1332 waivers.
-Sanders, Obama, and Clinton recently endorsed a public option as the next step in healthcare reform.
+Sanders, Obama, and Clinton, recently endorsed a public option as the next step in healthcare reform.
 See: Sanders Endorses Clinton, Clinton and Obama Endorse Public Option or see our page on ObamaCare and the public option.

 Examples of Single Payer in America Today